YBkhrv/DocumentationTest/index.rst

 reStructuredText(:ReST, file extension:.rst)
 --------------------------------------------------------
--It is a lightweight markup language that can be converted to HTML, ePub, PDF and others..
+It is a lightweight markup language that can be converted to HTML, ePub, PDF and others..

 Documents with ReST markup can be created in any ordinary text editor, but there are a number of ReST editors with convenient
 functions:

 * http://planet42.github.io/Laika/